MeadCo/ScriptX.Print.Client/README.md

 * a Microsoft Windows x64 PC

-In combination with the [MeadCoScriptXJS library](https://github.com/MeadCo/MeadCoScriptXJS) the emulation provides significant levels of compatibility with in-browser script written for ScriptX.Add-on so allowing the same code to run with either ScriptX.Add-on for Internet Explorer or ScriptX Services depending on the client device/browser.
+In combination with the [MeadCoScriptXJS library](https://github.com/MeadCo/MeadCoScriptXJS) the emulation provides significant levels of compatibility with in-browser script written for ScriptX.Add-on and allows the same code to run with either ScriptX.Add-on for Internet Explorer or ScriptX Services depending on the client device/browser.

 It may also be used 'stand-alone' although the code is not very modern due to the requirement to support older versions of Internet Explorer.